marat-iliyasov/marat-iliyasov.github.io/research-projects.markdown

 <img height="250px" src="https://marat-iliyasov.github.io/assets/img/wedding.jpg" alt="Photo of the secret wedding during war in Chechnya">

-*This book is a book project based on my Ph.D. dissertation.
-It is about Chechen determination to survive as a nation by growing numerically despite the war and despair.*
+*This book is about Chechen determination to survive as a nation by growing numerically despite the war and despair.*

 **Abstract**